fatimaqais/clicks-backend/README.md

 + As a user, I can create a profile so that I can share my details and create an account
 + As a user, I can view details of my profile or other users profiles
 + As a user, I can edit details on my profile if I am logged in.
-+ As a user, I can delete my own profile.
++ As a user, I can delete my profile.

 ### Events